 - Your headaches get worse.

-How can you care for a skull fracture?
+How can you care for yourself when you have a skull fracture?

 - If your doctor prescribed antibiotics, take them as directed.
 Do not stop taking them just because you feel better.
 You need to take the full course of antibiotics.